BlockFinax-AFCFTA/base-hackathon/USER_GUIDE.md

 # Blockfinax User Guide

-This guide provides step-by-step instructions for using the TradeChain platform for international trade with blockchain-based escrow and document verification.
+This comprehensive guide provides detailed step-by-step instructions for leveraging the Blockfinax platform to transform your international trade operations with secure blockchain-based escrow, document verification, and trade finance solutions.

 ## Table of Contents